-Red Top Mountain State Park is located on the shores of Lake Allatoona reservoir outside of Cartersville in Bartow County.
+Red Top Mountain State Park is located on the shores of Lake Allatoona reservoir outside of Cartersville.
 It features a reconstructed 1860's homestead.
 There are twelve miles of hiking trails in addition to camping, swimming, boating, and fishing opportunities.
 Much of the Allatoona Pass Battlefield lies within the park, as well as remnants of mining history.